-9.3.4 REIMBURSEMENT AGREEMENTS
+98.3.4 REIMBURSEMENT AGREEMENTS

 Construction of other street, street light, water or sanitary sewer trunk lines will be financed by the developers subject to, if appropriate, reimbursement agreements administered by the City or the developer.
 These agreements will require subsequent developers within and outside of the plan area to reimburse the master developer for a portion of the initial design and installation cost based on a "fair share" formula.
-The specific provision of these methods as applied to the specific plan area are as identified in the Northeast Quadrant Finance Plan.
+The specific provision of these methods as applied to the specific plan area are as identified in the Northeast Quadrant Finance Plan. will be adopted in the plan area development agreements.

-9.4 SPECIFIC PLAN AMENDMENTS PROCEDURES
+98.4 SPECIFIC PLAN AMENDMENTS PROCEDURES